mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/published-odata-microflow/published-odata-microflow-parameters.md

 To edit a published parameter, either select a parameter and click **edit** or double-click the parameter.
 The **Edit published microflow parameter** will show up which allows you to edit the **Exposed name** of the published parameter, and you can set a value for **Can be empty**.
 If **Can be empty** is disabled, calls to the published microflow will fail if the parameter is not provided.

 {{% alert color="info" %}}
-Note that boolean parameters can never be empty.
+Note that boolean and list parameters can never be empty.
 {{% /alert %}}